 The following information is registered without any involvement from you and stored until the record of your visit to the website is automatically deleted:

-- The web server’s access logs record which pages are viewed and at what time.
-These logs contain the following data: IP, directory protection user, date, time, pages viewed, protocols, status code, data volume, referrer, user agent, hostname called up.
+- The access logs of the web servers record which page requests have taken place and when.
+They contain the following data: IP, directory protection user, date, time, accessed pages, logs, status code, amount of data, referer, user agent, accessed host name.

-- IP addresses are stored in anonymised form.
-To do so, the number of the last octet is deleted and replaced by a 0, i.e. 18.104.22.168 becomes 22.214.171.124.
-Ipv6 addresses are also anonymised.
-The anonymised IP addresses are stored for 60 days.
-Details of the directory protection user employed are anonymised after one day.
+- The IP addresses are stored anonymously.
+For this purpose, the last three digits are removed, i.e. 127.0.0.1 becomes 127.0.0.* IPv6 addresses are also anonymized.
+The anonymized IP addresses are retained for 60 days.
+Information about the directory protection user used is anonymized after one day.

-- Error logs which record faulty page views are erased after seven days.
-As well as the error messages, they include the accessing IP address and, depending on the error, the website visited.
+- Error logs, which record erroneous page requests, are deleted after seven days.
+In addition to the error messages, these contain the accessing IP address and, depending on the error, the accessed website.